Ajrarn/Natao/app/languages/helpMarkdown-en.md

 **Everyone _must_ arrive on time today.**

-You may choose to strike through a word or words by adding two tilde signs ( ~ ) before and after the word(s) you would like to strike through.
+You may choose to strike-through a word or words by adding two tilde signs ( ~ ) before and after the word(s) you would like to strike-through.

     ~~A mistake.~~